cloudflare-apps/create-cloudflare-app/README.md

 Fork and clone the repo or download the [latest release](https://github.com/CloudflareApps/CreateCloudflareApp/releases/latest).

-Install the dependencies with `npm install`.
+Install the dependencies with `npm install` then build the project with `npm run build`.

 ## Usage